-- From time to time accidents will happen, your child may fall or bump or simply just need some TLC! - Should this occur, you will be notified upon collection of your child. - In the event of a bumped head, you will receive a courtesy call during the session to advise you on the incident. - All accidents are recorded in our accident book.
+From time to time accidents will happen, your child may fall or bump or simply just need some TLC!

+Should this occur, you will be notified via email from Medical Tracker.

+In the event of a bumped head, you will receive a courtesy call during the session to advise you on the incident.

+All accidents are recorded on Medical Tracker.